mariawaseem/connect-four-bugs/README.md

 # Connect Four

+## Description

 Text console-based Connect Four game.
-Connect four disk to win.
+First player to connect four disks of the same color wins.
+Disks can be connected horizontally, vertically or diagonally.

-Three game modes available:
+There are three game modes available:

 - Human vs Human
 - Human vs AI
 - AI vs AI

+## Usage

 To start the game, run command: